VRT Exemptions Ireland

 The Basics

-If you're disabled or have a disabled passenger who'll regularly use the vehicle, you might qualify for significant VRT relief.
+If you're disabled or have a disabled passenger who'll regularly use the vehicle, you might qualify for notable VRT relief.
 This isn't just about wheelchairs – it covers various disabilities that affect mobility.

 Who Qualifies?